nerab/paradeiser/README.md

       }

 ## Output Policy
 Paradeiser follows the [Rule of Silence](http://www.faqs.org/docs/artu/ch01s06.html#id2878450).
-If all goes well, a command will not print any output to `STDOUT` unless `--verbose` is given. `status`, `report` and `timesheet` are exempted from this rule as their primary purpose is to print to STDOUT.
+If all goes well, a command will not print any output to `STDOUT` unless `--verbose` is given. `status`, `report` and `timesheet` are exempted from this rule, as their primary purpose is to print to STDOUT.

 ## Hooks
 Instead of handling tasks itself, Paradeiser integrates with external tools via hooks.
 Every event will attempt to find and execute an appropriate script in `~/.paradeiser/hooks/`.
 Sufficient information will be made available via environment variables.